PCT Trail Closure Reduced near Northern Terminus

 The PCTA has posted detour information.

-Donnell Fire, Stanislaus National Forest, CA: The PCT is closed for 31 miles between Highway 108 at Sonora Pass (mile 1,017) and Highway 4 at Ebbetts Pass (mile 1,048).
-Portions of Highway 108 to the west of Sonora Pass are closed.
+Donnell Fire, Stanislaus National Forest, CA: The PCT is now open between Highway 108 at Sonora Pass (mile 1,017) and Highway 4 at Ebbetts Pass (mile 1,048).

 Cranston Fire, outside Idyllwild, CA: The PCT is closed near Idyllwild, north of Highway 74.
 Mount San Jacinto trail and area campgrounds are also closed.